Yeon Jung-hoon: Hosting Top Gear Korea and domestic popularity: 2008–2013

-Overseas projects and 2 Days & 1 Night: 2014-present
+Overseas projects and 2 Days & 1 Night: 2014–present

 Yeon's next project was the 2014 TVB microfilm A Time of Love where he played the boyfriend of Linda Chung.
 After mostly portraying straight-laced protagonists, he played the main antagonist in the drama Mask, winning rave reviews for his portrayal of a remorseless, cold-hearted lawyer.
 He was nominated for the Excellence Award, Actor in a Mid-length Drama at the 2015 SBS Drama Awards, losing to his Mask co-star Ju Ji-hoon.
 He made a guest appearance in the 2016 JTBC drama My Horrible Boss before making his Hollywood debut in the Hong Kong-Chinese-American collaboration buddy cop film Skiptrace and played the right-hand man of a businessman-cum-mob boss (played by Winston Chao).

 Yeon returned to cable drama in the action-comedy-thriller Man to Man and played the main antagonist, an unscrupulous businessman with a painful past.
 He then co-headlined the weekend melodramas Bravo My Life and My Healing Love, the latter of which earned him the Top Excellence Award in a Soap Opera at the 2018 MBC Drama Awards.
 He returned to the supernatural genre in the cable comedy-thriller Possessed, which aired in early 2019.
 In November 2019, Yeon was announced as a fixed cast member of 2 Days & 1 Night for the upcoming new season.
 In 2020 he starred in the Channel A drama Lie After Lie with Lee Yoo-ri and it ended its run as one of the most watched cable dramas of the year.

 Personal life

-Yeon married actress Han Ga-in on April 26, 2005 after a two-year courtship.
+Yeon married actress Han Ga-in on April 26, 2005, after a two-year courtship.
 They have two children, a daughter (born April 13, 2016) and a son (born May 13, 2019).

+Military service

-In November 2005 Yeon enlisted for mandatory military service at the 306th Replacement Battalion in Uijeongbu, Gyeonggi Province.
+In November 2005, Yeon enlisted for mandatory military service at the 306th Replacement Battalion in Uijeongbu, Gyeonggi Province.
 As he was married, he was allowed to commute to his duty station from home after completing the five weeks of basic training.
 He was assigned to the 52nd Infantry Division and discharged in October 2007.
 He was previously a United States permanent resident but gave up his green card when he entered the entertainment industry, thus making him eligible for conscription.